 Add the rest of the ingredients and mix till all the ingredients are fully incorporated.

-Leave to cool and dust with the icing sugar or if you want to make a vanilla icing like I have, mix 2 teaspoons of vanilla extract with 3 tablespoons of milk, milk substitute or water and 1½ cups of icing sugar until smooth and drizzle over the cake.
-You can add more decorations if you want to.
+Leave to cool and serve it like it is or dust with the icing sugar or if you want to make a vanilla icing , mix 2 teaspoons of vanilla extract with 3 tablespoons of milk, milk substitute or water and 1½ cups of icing sugar until smooth and drizzle over the cake and you can add more decorations if you want to.